dougeby/IntuneDocs/intune/device-profile-assign.md

 ## Assign a device profile

-1. In the [Azure portal](https://portal.azure.com), select **All Services**, and search for **Microsoft Intune**.
+1. In the [Azure portal](https://portal.azure.com), select **All Services** > filter on **Intune** > select **Intune**.
-2. In **Microsoft Intune**, select **Device configuration**, and select **Profiles**.
+2. Select **Device configuration** > **Profiles**.
+All the profiles are listed.
-3. In the list of profiles, select the profile you want to assign, and then select **Assignments**.
+3. Select the profile you want to assign > Select **Assignments**.
 4. Choose to **Include** groups or **Exclude** groups, and then select groups.

     ![Screenshot of options to include or exclude groups from a profile assignment](./media/group-include-exclude.png)

 5. When you select your groups, you're choosing an Azure AD group.
-To select multiple groups, hold down the **Ctrl** key.
+To select multiple groups, hold down the **Ctrl** key, and select your groups.
-6. When you are done, select **Save**.
+6. **Save** your changes.

+## Use scope tags or applicability rules

+When you create or update a profile, you can also add scope tags and applicability rules to the profile.

+**Scope tags** are a great way to assign and filter policies to specific groups, such as Human Resources or All US-NC employees.
+[Use RBAC and scope tags for distributed IT](scope-tags.md) has more information.

+On Windows 10 devices, you can add **applicability rules** so the profile only applies to a specific OS version or a specific Windows edition.
+[Applicability Rules](device-profile-create.md#applicability-rules) has more information.

 ## Exclude groups from a profile assignment

 Intune device configuration profiles let you exclude groups from policy assignment.
 For example, you can assign a device profile to the **All corporate users** group, but exclude any members of the **Senior Management Staff** group.

-When you exclude groups from an assignment, exclude only users, or only exclude device groups (not a mixture of groups), Intune doesn't consider any user-to-device relationship.
+When you exclude groups, exclude only users, or only exclude device groups (not a mixture of groups) from an assignment, Intune doesn't consider any user-to-device relationship.
 Including user groups while excluding device groups might not create the results you expect.
 When mixed groups are used, or if there are other conflicts, inclusion takes precedence over exclusion.

 For example, you want to assign a device profile to all devices in your organization, except kiosk devices.
 You include the **All Users** group, but exclude the **All Devices** group.
 In this case, all your users and their devices get the policy, even if the user’s device is part of the **All Devices** group.